Darren-Kosick/SQPM_Lab5/README.md

 # Quick Note
-## I had to clean up my output from colab in order for github to render Great_Expectations_Task.ipynb
-## As a result, there are some red boxes that show on githubs rendering, these were little progress bars in colab.
-## If you run the file in colab, the output is cleaner and renders as it should.
+## I had to clean up my output from colab in order for github to render Great_Expectations_Task.ipynb, As a result, there are some red boxes that show on githubs rendering, these were little progress bars in colab.
+If you run the file in colab, the output is cleaner and renders as it should.

 Thanks - Darren